 Mistake #4 Not Anticipating Hoi An Crowds

 Hoi An may be a charming small town that attracts tourists looking to get out of the big cities, but it is not a secret.
-It wins awards for being one of the top places to visit and with those awards come thousands of visitors!
-The streets of the old town are crowded with souvenir shoppers, especially during the evenings and the traffic near the old city is very busy.
+It wins awards for being one of the top places to visit and with those awards come thousands of visitors! ” Hoi An has so many beautiful things to see, some people decide retiring in Vietnam is the best way to enjoy it long term.
+But what visitors need to know is that the streets of the old town are crowded with souvenir shoppers, especially during the evenings and the traffic near the old city is very busy.
 If you are visiting with kids or want to avoid the crowds consider visiting during the day.
 We did both a daytime visit by bike, and a night time visit and enjoyed the day time much more.
 The evening was good for people watching and seeing the sunset over the river, but the bustling atmosphere is not for everyone.

 The best way to get around in Hoi An is by bicycle.
 Although this town is crowded, I would have loved to have more time to explore the fields and all of the streets around the old downtown.

 Hoi An Tip: While you are here, make sure you have time to visit the nearby farms by bike and try out a basket boat near the water coconut farms.

 Mistake #5 Is not Trying all of the Food

 The different regions of Vietnam have very different dishes, so bring your appetite.
 One of my favorite parts of our trip to Vietnam with Signatures of Asia was on our first day, when we visited a local home for a cooking class.
 After purchasing fresh fruits, veggies, and meat, we drove to her house to help prepare our meal!